ppone/docs/dev/getting-started.md

 Email[] emails = invoice.send(emailRequest);
 ```

 The customer will be sent the invoice with a **View Invoice** button using the default email template.
-You can customize these templates through the dashboard in **Settings** > **Emails**.
+You can customize these templates through the dashboard in **Settings** &rarr; **Emails**.

 #### Items

 Our Items feature allows you to build a simpler, more robust integration by centralizing pricing information for the products and services that you sell.
-You must first add items through the dashboard in **Settings** > **Items** or through the Items API.
+You must first add items through the dashboard in **Settings** &rarr; **Items** or through the Items API.
 Then you can bill for items by simply referencing them by ID:

 ```bash
 curl "https://api.invoiced.com/invoices" \